devfinwiz/Stock_Screeners_Raw/README.md

              3.3.1 -> Outputs a csv file with complete data after fixing the previous output csv file.
 (FinancialsBunch.csv)

-4} Fundamental Screening of stocks to sort the undervalued list of stocks based on two criterias:
+4} Fundamental Screening of stocks to sort the undervalued list of stocks based on three criterias:

       4.1 -> Picks the list of stocks that are trading n% below their book value where n is variable indicating amount of percentage.
 (FundamentalScreener.py)